 The company is ‘hardcore’ about health and healing, the environment, compassion, and ethics.
 The founders seem to have been on a long journey through studying various different health interventions and modalities (Iridology, anyone?) and looking at being customer-advocates for other products, before settling on creating and producing mass-market supplements with integrity.

 Despite the look and feel being so outdated, I actually really like the intentional vision.
-I feel this company has real integrity and ethics, which is important when it comes to health foods and supplements.
+I feel this company has real integrity and ethics, which is important when it comes to healthy foods and supplements.

 Suffering from health problems himself, Dr. Jameth dedicated himself to optimal nutrition and sourcing products that would improve and enhance body and soul.
 Sadly the founder passed away in 2016, and the company has been taken forward by his wife, Kim.

 Their pledge is to offer ‘the purest, most potent, and deeply beneficial plant-based products possible’, which does actually appeal to me.
 So without further ado (and cynicism) let’s have a look at exactly what goes into their Vitamineral Green supplement.